Jean-Marie Haessle

-Jean-Marie Haessle (born 1939) is a French-American painter.
+Jean-Marie Haessle (12 September 1939 – 16 April 2024) was a French-American painter.
 He is primarily known for his abstract, geometrical, and impressionist paintings.
 His work is associated with American Modernism and makes use of Color Field composition.
-He currently lives in SoHo, Manhattan.

 Early life

-From Buhl a small village in France, Jean-Marie Haessle's exposure to art didn't come until later in his adolescence.
+From Buhl a small village in France, Haessle's exposure to art did not come until later in his adolescence.
 At the age of fourteen, Haessle worked at a salt mine.